Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/MONOPOLY GO x McDonalds.md

 ######

-Scopely just announced a new crossover between MONOPOLY GO! and the legendary McDonald’s MONOPOLY Game in the U.S. 🇺🇸
+Scopely just announced a new crossover betweenÂ MONOPOLY GO!Â and the legendaryÂ McDonaldâ€™s MONOPOLY GameÂ in the U.S. ðŸ‡ºðŸ‡¸

-Unlike a full in-game event, this partnership plays out on the brand level — connecting the digital world of MONOPOLY GO! with McDonald’s real-world rewards program.
+Unlike a full in-game event, this partnership plays out on the brand level â€” connecting theÂ digital world of MONOPOLY GO!Â with McDonaldâ€™sÂ real-world rewards program.

-Players can win both in-game rewards like dice rolls and cosmetics, and real-world prizes inspired by MONOPOLY GO! destinations — including a $50,000 trip to locations like Paris, Maui, or Monaco.
+Players can win bothÂ in-game rewardsÂ like dice rolls and cosmetics, andÂ real-world prizesÂ inspired by MONOPOLY GO! destinations â€” including aÂ $50,000 trip to locations like Paris, Maui, or Monaco.

-Why I like this crossover 👇
+Why I like this crossover ðŸ‘‡
-✅ Smart blend of brand storytelling and real-world play
+âœ… Smart blend of brand storytelling and real-world play
-✅ Expands MONOPOLY GO!’s presence beyond the app — into pop culture
+âœ… Expands MONOPOLY GO!â€™s presence beyond the app â€” into pop culture
-✅ Reinforces Scopely’s strategy of evolving classic IPs for modern audiences
+âœ… Reinforces Scopelyâ€™s strategy of evolving classic IPs for modern audiences

-A great example of how brand partnerships can extend a game’s universe — building bridges between digital engagement and real-world experiences.
+A great example of howÂ brand partnershipsÂ can extend a gameâ€™s universe â€” building bridges between digital engagement and real-world experiences.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)